Skip to main content

 Controls

-Exposure (Iris, Gain, Shutter, ND filter)
+Exposure (Iris, Gain, Shutter, ND filter) manual and auto

 White balance (R/B and Color temp)